Hakerh400/esolangs/readme.md

 * `<input>` - path to the file containing program's standard input.
 * `<output>` - path to the file which the program's output will be written into.
 The file will be overwritten if exists.

-If any errors occur, they will be written to the console and the output file will not be created.<br/>
+If any error occurs, it will be written to the console and the output file will not be created.<br/>

 ### API